 The Project is founded on the principle that an inclusive culture across all levels supports more effective teamwork, gives wider perspectives, better investment decisions, improved results for our clients and ultimately more sustainable businesses.

-Development of the Project’s strategy is led by a CEO and Chair Advisory Council, of which Euan Munro is a member, and implemented through a Steering Committee.
+Development of the Project’s strategy is led by a CEO and Chair Advisory Council and implemented through a Steering Committee.
 Further volunteers from all levels of our industry help drive change through their individual engagement.

 Members of The Diversity Project believe that recognisable and measurable progress can be achieved over a 5 year timeframe.
 The aim is to achieve diversity across all dimensions, including gender, ethnicity, socio-economic background, LGBTI+, age and disability, measuring and publishing progress as the Project continues.
 Equally, the Project spans the whole range of the profession: asset owners, fund managers, fund selectors, pension consultants, actuaries, trustees, wealth managers and the professional standards and trade bodies.